BackupTheBerlios/sleep-svn/sleep/readme.txt

 [raffi@beardsley ~/sleep]$ rm -rf bin
 [raffi@beardsley ~/sleep]$ ant all

-If you made any changes or just want to make sure nothing got broken you can run a series of regression tests on sleep.
+If you made any changes or just want to make sure nothing is broken you can run a series of regression tests on sleep.

-[raffi@beardsley ~/sleep/tests]$ perl test.pl
+[raffi@beardsley ~/sleep]$ java -jar sleep.jar runtests.sl

+If the runtests.so script won't run then you're really in trouble.

 To Build JavaDoc for Sleep (dumped to the docs/api/ directory):